yersel500/budget_app/README.md

 ## Built with

-    - Major languages: Ruby, Ruby on Rails, Tailwiind
+    - Major languages: Ruby, Ruby on Rails, TailwindCss
     - Technologies used: Rubocop, Gitflow, RSpec

 ## Prerequisites